 Step-5: Write down the name and version of your wireless Bluetooth adapter as it will help you in downloading the right driver.

-2. Uninstall Bluetooth Driver in Windows 10
+2. Uninstall Bluetooth Driver in Windows 11 or 10

-Once you find the desired Bluetooth Driver, press on the link to visit its product page.
+- Once you find the desired Bluetooth Driver, press on the link to visit its product page.

-Download Bluetooth driver according to your system’s configuration on your computer.
+- Download Bluetooth driver according to your system’s configuration on your computer.

-Go to the Download folder and double click on the downloaded .exe new driver’s setup.
+- Go to the Download folder and double click on the downloaded .exe new driver’s setup.
 Again make a click on the Install button, then Next.

-Now press on the Bluetooth icon located on the taskbar to see all available Bluetooth Devices.
+- Now press on the Bluetooth icon located on the taskbar to see all available Bluetooth Devices.
 Hope your Bluetooth device reinstalls and device will be working properly.

-For reference, read our article on How to Pair And Unpair Bluetooth Devices on Windows 10.
+Read article on How to Pair And Unpair Bluetooth Devices on Windows 10.

 4. Start Bluetooth Services